Library Card Registration:

 Adult cards are issued to persons 18 years of age or older.

 Juvenile cards are issued to resident children, age 17 and under (there is no minimum age requirement), with parental/guardian signature and parent's/guardian's photo ID and proof of address.
+The parent/guardian who applies for a card for a child must be in good standing (no fines/fees over $10) in order for children to obtain a card.
 Patron birth date will be requested on juvenile borrower registration forms.

 Borrowers must present a valid library card in order to check out materials and to use library computer resources.
 Cardholders are responsible for any fines or fees, and for any lost or damaged items borrowed on their card.
 Parents or guardians are legally responsible for the fines/fees for children under 18 years of age.
 Card holders agree to abide by the BCPL policies and to report address, telephone or email changes, or the loss of their card, immediately.